Similitudes on Relationships

 (Proverbs 25:14-17)

-When the ground is dry and rain is needed, thunderclouds and wind that seems to signal a shower coming but produce nothing are annoying and disappointing.
+When the ground is dry and rain is needed, thunderclouds and wind that seem to signal a shower coming but produce nothing are annoying and disappointing.
 It is the same when a person boasts of abilities that he doesn’t have (Jude 12).

-Patience (restrained anger) can persuade even a ruler and soft answers (mild and without provocative emotions) answers are strong (Proverbs 15:1; Ecclesiastes 10:4).
+Patience (restrained anger) can persuade even a ruler and soft answers (mild and without provocative emotions) are strong (Proverbs 15:1; Ecclesiastes 10:4).
 A good example is Abigail’s confrontation with David.

 Too much of a good thing can make it become a bad thing.
 Visits are fun but don’t overstay your welcome.
 Leave your neighbors wishing they could see more of you than less of you.